ihmcrobotics/zed-java-api/README.md

 Allows you to use Stereolabs sensors such as ZED 2, ZED 2i, ZED X, ZED Mini, ZED X Mini from Java.
 ## Usage
 zed-java-api requires ZED SDK to be installed on the system.
 Download ZED SDK for your system from [here](https://www.stereolabs.com/developers/release).
+You do not need to install zed-c-api, just ZED SDK.

 Supported platforms:
 - Linux (Ubuntu 20.04+ or similar x86_64)